BuilderNet/website/blog/2025-07-08-buildernet-v1.5.md

 ---
 title: BuilderNet v1.5
-description: BuilderNet v1.5 is the July 2025 release of BuilderNet which includes significant performance improvements and several minor bugfixes.
+description: BuilderNet v1.5 the July 2025 release of BuilderNet, which includes new features and significant performance improvements.
 hide_table_of_contents: false
 ---

-BuilderNet v1.5 the July 2025 release of BuilderNet which includes significant performance improvements and several minor bugfixes.
+BuilderNet v1.5 the July 2025 release of BuilderNet, which includes new features (i.e. trusted TLS certificates) and significant performance improvements.

 <!-- truncate -->